Arin004joshi/dsa-prep/LeetCode/Medium/Pow(x, n)/NOTES.md

-          - Title: Pow(x, n)
+          Pow(x, n)

           - Diffiiculty: Medium

-          - Summary: This Java code calculates x raised to the power of n using the built-in Math.pow() function.
-No custom data structures are used; the function directly utilizes the Math library's pow method, which internally handles the exponentiation calculation.
-The function takes a double x and an integer n as input and returns the result of x raised to the power of n as a double.
+          - Summary: The code utilizes the built-in Math.pow() function to compute x raised to the power of n.
+No explicit data structures are used; the function directly leverages the functionality provided by the Java Math library.
+The execution flow involves a single line: the function call to Math.pow(x,n) which calculates and returns the result.
+The function doesn't involve any loops or iterative steps.

-          - Time Complexity: O(1) - The Math.pow() function in Java typically uses optimized algorithms (often involving logarithms) to compute the power, resulting in a constant time complexity irrespective of the input size.
+          - Time Complexity: O(1) - The Math.pow() function in Java typically uses optimized algorithms (possibly involving logarithms and bit manipulation) with constant time complexity in practice, regardless of the input values.
-          - Space Complexity: O(1) - The algorithm uses a constant amount of extra space, regardless of the input values of x and n.
+          - Space Complexity: O(1) - The function uses a constant amount of space, independent of the input size.
+It does not create any dynamically sized data structures.